-This research illustrates the intraday seasonal patterns in the volatility during an hour or day.
+This research illustrates the intraday seasonal patterns in volatility during an hour or day.

 Figure 2: Average hourly volatility (New York Close 5-day Charts)

-The average hourly volatility can be used to project potential amplitudes of hourly price movements.
-The diagram displays the regularities/trends in intraday volatility.
+Average hourly volatility can be used to predict potential amplitudes of hourly price movements.
+The diagram displays regularities/trends in intraday volatility.
 The regularities are based on steady factors, such as opening/closing hours of the biggest financial centers or the hours at which various countries release important economic news.
-Different FX currency pairs are actively traded at different times of the day.
+Different currency pairs are actively traded at different times of the day.

 Figure 3: Volatility during an hour

 Take notice of the volatility outbursts during the 0-15-30-45-59 minutes.
-These outbursts are because most robots/traders use standard M15, M30, H1 timeframes.
+These outbursts are caused by the fact that most robots/traders use standard M15, M30, H1 timeframes.